Karandev2007/HelixCLI/README.md

 # HelixCLI
-HelixCLI is a CLI that helps you learn and explore how genes work :D
+HelixCLI is a Terminal tool that helps you learn and explore how genes work :D

 ## Features:
 - View Gene Info